Sheena, Queen of the Jungle (TV series)

-Sheena, Queen of the Jungle is a syndicated American television adventure series that was broadcast in 1956-1957.
+Sheena, Queen of the Jungle is a syndicated American television adventure series that was broadcast in 1956–1957.
 The title character was "the female counterpart of Tarzan."

 Background

 The series was based on the Sheena, Queen of the Jungle comic book character.
 An initial attempt at a Sheena-based TV series occurred with the writing of a script proposal in 1952.
 A second attempt at such a series in 1955 resulted in a pilot with Anita Ekberg as Sheena, but the pilot was never broadcast.
 Ekberg "failed to show up for location shooting in the jungles of Mexico", and Irish McCalla replaced her in the title role of the series.

 Premise

 An African chief discovered a young girl who survived a plane crash in which her parents were killed.
 As she grew up she was taught to "respect good men and hate bad ones."
 The series featured activities of Sheena as a grown woman who fought evil.
-Bob, a white trader (portrayed by Christian Drake), and Chim, a chimpanzee, helped her.
+Bob, a white trader (portrayed by Chris Drake), and Chim, a chimpanzee, helped her.
 Sheena's ability to control animals was useful in her efforts.
 Bob was often captured, leading to his being rescued by Sheena.